linux-system-roles/firewall/README.md

 ```
 NOTE: `target` - you can also use `state: present` to add a target - `state:
 absent` will reset the target to the default.

+NOTE: `service` - to see how to manage services, see the service section.

 ### runtime
 Enable changes in runtime configuration.
 If `runtime` parameter is not provided, the default will be set to `True`.